ajfisher/node-pixel/firmware/src/README.md

 ## Dev environment set up

-Due to the way this is all managed, the best way to work with this set up is to use something like arduino CLI tools so you can edit, have the grunt watch task run to put the files in the appropriate place and then build.
+Due to the way this is all managed, the best way to work with this set up is to use something like arduino CLI tools so you can edit and then use make to build and compile the files.
-INO is no longer supported as of v0.4.0 as the project has stagnated and the arduino CLI is preferred.

 If you don't have that sort of setup then the next easiest way is to switch your arduino IDE in preferences to "use an external editor".
 Then open up the target